matthile/SitecoreExtension-PageProperties/Readme.md

 * Sitecore Rocks (for installing Sitecore Items)

 ## Installation
-Install via nuget install-package SitecoreExtension.PageProperties
+Install via nuget install-package SitecoreExtension.PageProperties on the Sitecore Rocks attached web project.
 Set the Assemblies that are reflected at runtime in Web.Config > PageProperties > Assemblys

 -------